ebinmore/swirl/README.md

 # Swirl

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/swirl`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to Swirl!
+This is how we are monetizing our smoothie business by scanning for words our affiliates are willing to give us $$$ for linking!

-TODO: Delete this and the text above, and describe your gem
+To experiment with swirl, run `bin/console` for an interactive prompt.

 ## Installation